|Link here for more of this body of work.|

 - All writing posted should be thoughtful and meaningful, free of spelling and grammar errors.
 Write and edit in a word document first.
 Then copy and past to your blog.
 Statements should demonstrate insight and intellect.
 The statements do not have to be complicated.
 Discuss what you did, why you did it and what you think of the outcome.
 Include references to outside sources that offered you inspiration and/or you used for reference.

-- Some assignments require that you post research and site sources.
+- Long term assignments require that you post research and site sources.

 Sunday, October 23, 2011